Healthy Homes Assessment Taita

 What We Do

-As building inspectors we handle all components that come with professional house inspects.
-We’re here to ensure that you make the best decision when purchasing your next property.
+As building inspectors, we are experts in all elements that come with professional home inspects.
+We are here to ensure you make the best choice when it comes to purchasing your next property.

-We specialise in a variety of services to ensure that you are completely updated on the condition of any property that you might be thinking of buying or selling as well as additional services.
+We offer a wide range of services to make sure you are completely informed about the condition of any property you could be looking to purchase or sell in addition to other services.

-Not only do we work with you but we also collaborate with a number of important clients such as municipal councils and banks, and insurance companies.
-Evidently , they appreciate their peace of mind provided, due to the details that we provide in our reports of building inspections.
+We not only collaborate with you, but we also work with some big clients like municipal councils and banks, and insurance companies.
+Evidently they enjoy the reassurance provided, thanks to the information included in our reports on building inspections.

-Our systematic approach to your property inspection as well as the latest technology in software with digital photos embedded into the Report, you are able to actually see any issues identified.
-With our detailed reporting it’s not surprising that we get so many clients recommending our services to their family and acquaintances.
+With our systematic method of conducting your home inspection and the most up-to-date software technology including digital photos imbedded into the reports, you can actually see any issues identified.
+Through our detailed reporting it’s no wonder we get so many clients recommending our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports